wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Add unit test support for what we did last week
 - Add support for meta tables
 - Refactor layout.impl code into layout.impl.hbase
+- Refine the `CassandraAdmin` and `CassandraTableInterface` classes
+  - Start adding more checking, reference counting, etc.
+  - Add more documentation (especially with regard to whose responsibility it is to close which tables)

 New packages:
 - o.k.s.layout.impl.cassandra